Category Archives: Coiba Fishing Stories

 Personal Statement

-Over thirty years ago, I settled in Panama without hesitation or regret after discovering the Coiba region.
-This area, with its remote islands, has been protected from exploitation due to its challenging accessibility.
-Once a prison colony for eighty years and devoid of indigenous people for over 400 years, it has now been under government protection for thirty years.
-The Coiba region is recognized as a World Heritage Site, celebrated for its unique biodiversity, ancient forests, and abundant wildlife.
+Thirty years ago, I settled in Panama without hesitation or regret after discovering the Coiba region.
+This genuine tropical paradise remains untouched by modern civilization.
+Once a prison colony for eighty years, the area was devoid of indigenous people for over 400 years.
+Coiba remains protected as national park for thirty years.
+Today, it is recognized as a World Heritage Site, famed for its unique biodiversity, ancient forests, and rich wildlife.

-The diversity and sheer number of fish and animals found here are unparalleled in Central America.
-This is why I have chosen to remain in this extraordinary place.
-The Coiba Island region offers a lifetime of adventurous exploration, and my fishing charters allow me to immerse myself in my “happy place.”
+The diversity and abundance of fish and animals found here are unparalleled in Central America.
+This is why I have chosen to call this extraordinary place home.

-The remote islands create a variety of habitats that support countless species of fish, both small and large.
-Here, Cubera Snapper, Roosterfish, and Black Marlin thrive like nowhere else I have ever seen or heard of.
-During my time here, I have rarely encountered other boats, making this a true paradise for fishermen.
+Furthermore, the remote islands create various habitats that support a multitude of fish species, both small and large.
+For instance, Cubera Snapper, Roosterfish, and Black Marlin thrive like nowhere else I have ever experienced.
+In fact, during my time as a fishing guide, I have encountered very few other boats, which makes this region a true paradise for fishermen.

 How did I got here and managed to stay so long